hibernate/hibernate-ogm/readme.md

 The following sections describe these options in more detail.

+### Importing sources in Eclipse

+Import the project as any standard Maven project.
+This might trigger a dialog to automatically find and install additional m2e plugins: allow that.

+Make sure that annotation processing is enabled in your project settings (see "Properties" - "Maven" - "Annotation Processing", the setting should be "Automatically configure JDT APT").

 ### Integration tests

 You can skip integration tests by specifying the `skipITs` property: